-What makes the best Philly Cheesesteak sandwich?
+What makes the best Philly Cheesesteak sandwich recipe?
 Tender, shaved beef, caramelized onions, lots of flavor thanks to Worcestershire Sauce and oodles of gooey, stringy, drippy cheese — piled on top of a buttery, toasted french roll.
 Best part, it’s pretty much a one pan meal, done in 30 minutes!

 This has been a year for comfort food for me, probably for many of us; and these sandwiches fill my comfort depleted bucket right now!
 Even in the heat of summer, I enjoy the warm, tasty, rich and savory sandwich, with juices dripping down my chin, stringy cheese bite after bite.
 My kinda meal!